peterjhaine/math_614-spring_2026/README.md

 ## Course description
 Let $X$ be an $n$-dimensional smooth projective toric variety over the complex numbers.
-In the 90s, Morelli showed that there is injective homomorphism from the Grothendieck group of torus-equivariant vector bundles on $X$ into constructible functions $\mathbf{R}^n \to \mathbf{Z}$.
+In the 90s, Morelli [M] showed that there is injective homomorphism from the Grothendieck group of torus-equivariant vector bundles on $X$ into constructible functions $\mathbf{R}^n \to \mathbf{Z}$.
 Moreover, Morelli explicitly identified the image of this map.
-Around 2010, Fang–Liu–Treumann–Zaslow proved the natural categorification of this: they provided a fully faithful embedding of torus-equivariant quasicoherent sheaves on $X$ into constructible sheaves on $\mathbf{R}^n$.
+Around 2010, Fang–Liu–Treumann–Zaslow [FLTZ] proved the natural categorification of this: they provided a fully faithful embedding of torus-equivariant quasicoherent sheaves on $X$ into constructible sheaves on $\mathbf{R}^n$.
 Moreover, they explicitly identified the essential image of their embedding in terms of a microsupport condition.

 To goal of this course is to explain a proof the Fang–Liu–Treumann–Zaslow, however we will prove the result over the sphere spectrum.
 We'll use the path to this theorem as an opportunity to introduce a number of tools, starting with toric varieties and derived/spectral algebraic geometry, then moving on to tools more specific to the proof.
-Our exposition will follow a recent paper of Bai and Hu.
+Our exposition will follow a recent paper of Bai and Hu [BH].
 In particular, we plan to explain how to deduce a nonequivariant version of the theorem (originally proved by Kuwagaki) from the equivariant one.

 ## General information